Steps to Setup a Jenkins Build Server on AWS

 Step 1: Set Up Prerequisites

-In this step, you need to ensure that you possess an Amazon Web Services account, an Amazon Web Services Identity and Access Management user name and password, an Amazon Elastic Compute Cloud key pair, and a configured Virtual Private Cloud (VPC).
+In this step, you need to ensure that you possess an Amazon Web Services account, an Amazon Web Services Identity, an Access Management user name and password, and Amazon Elastic Compute Cloud key pair, and a configured Virtual Private Cloud (VPC).

 Step 2: Launch an Elastic Compute Cloud Instance

-There, we guide you with the steps for hosting Jenkins.
+Here, we will guide you with the steps for hosting Jenkins.
 The virtual servers that help to host Jenkins are called Elastic Compute Cloud instances.
 Please feel free to follow the below-mentioned steps:

 Create a Security team for Your Amazon EC2 Instance

-- You should choose an IP address.
+1. Choose an IP address.
 To find your IP address, use the checkup service from Amazon Web Services.
-If you’re connecting through ISP, you will come to know about the variety of internet protocol addresses.
+If you’re connecting through an ISP, you will come to know about the variety of internet protocol addresses.

-- Within the navigation bar, you should ensure that you choose the US West area.
+3. Within the navigation bar, make sure that you choose the US West area.

-- In the left-hand navigation bar, you should select Security Groups, and then, should click Create Security Group.
+4. In the left-hand navigation bar, select Security Groups, and then, click Create Security Group.

-- In the Security group name, you should enter WebServerSG and should provide a description.
+5. In the Security group name, enter WebServerSG and it should provide a description.

-- On the Inbound tab, you should add the rules
+7. On the Inbound tab, add the rules.

 Launch Your EC2 Instance

-- In the Amazon EC2 console’s left-hand navigation bar, you should opt for Instances, and then, should click Launch Instance.
+In the Amazon EC2 console’s left-hand navigation bar, opt for Instances, and then, click Launch Instance.

-- On the Amazon Machine Image page, you should select Free tier only and then, should select an Amazon Linux AMI with the HVM virtualization type.
+- On the Amazon Machine Image page, select Free tier only and then, select an Amazon Linux AMI with the HVM virtualization type.